The TCS NQT Exam Structure, Explained Section by Section

 Each section is timed on its own, which changes your strategy: you cannot borrow time from an easy section to rescue a hard one.
 Speed within each section is the whole game.

-There is also a qualifying flavour to the test.
-A strong overall score is good, but many roles also look for a minimum in each section, so a lopsided profile — brilliant at coding, weak at verbal — can hold you back even with a high total.
+The NQT is also a qualifying test, not just a ranking one.
+A strong overall score is good, but many roles also look for a minimum in each section, so a lopsided profile (brilliant at coding, weak at verbal) can hold you back even with a high total.
 Balance is the safest strategy, which means giving your weakest section the most practice rather than the least.

 Section 1: Numerical Ability

-The way to beat this section is volume of the *right* kind.
-Our aptitude practice covers this ground with a large tagged question set — the Mathematics and Aptitude area alone has more than 5,700 published questions — so you can drill one topic at a time until the standard patterns become instant.
+The way to beat this section is volume of the right kind.
+Our aptitude practice covers this ground with a large topic-wise question set (the Mathematics and Aptitude area alone carries more than 5,700 practice questions), so you can drill one topic at a time until the standard patterns become instant.
 A focused aptitude course plus a daily practice habit is the single highest-return investment for this test.

 Section 2: Verbal Ability

 English is often the section technical students underestimate.
 It covers reading comprehension, sentence completion, error spotting, para-jumbles, synonyms and antonyms, and sometimes a spoken or typed English component depending on the cycle.
-Our practice bank has more than 5,300 published Verbal Ability questions, which is enough to expose you to every question style the test uses.
+Our Verbal Ability practice set runs to more than 5,300 questions, which is enough to expose you to every question style the test uses.

 The trick with verbal is consistency, not cramming.
 Ten minutes of reading comprehension and grammar practice every day for a month beats a panicked weekend before the test.